chef/chef-web-docs/release_rst_to_rst/output/ctl_delivery_server.rst

 cleanse
 =======

-The ``cleanse`` subcommand is used to re-set the Chef Delivery server to the state it was in prior to the first time the ``reconfigure`` subcommand is run.
+The ``cleanse`` subcommand is used to re-set the Chef Automate server to the state it was in prior to the first time the ``reconfigure`` subcommand is run.
 This command will: